 A Very Furry Christmas Celebration at Sesame Place, Langhorne

 Oh, what fun it is to celebrate the holidays with the gang from Sesame Place!
-Young children will be thrilled to be part of A Very Furry Christmas Celebration, November 20 – January 2, as the park is transformed into a very magical place indeed!
+Young children will be thrilled to be part of A Very Furry Christmas Celebration, now through January 8, as the park is transformed into a very magical place indeed!
 Choose from several show options including 1-2-3 Christmas Tree Show where the family can celebrate and sing along with Elmo, Cookie Monster, and Big Bird as they rock around a 30-foot illuminated Christmas tree or be part of Neighborhood Street Party Christmas Parade where favorite characters are sure to make an appearance.
-Santa will be waiting at his Furry Workshop for the picture perfect memory, and new this year is the Christmas Family Fun Zone where guests can partake in a Furry Friends Christmas Dance Party.
+Santa will be waiting at his Furry Workshop for the picture perfect memory, and guests can partake in a Furry Friends Christmas Dance Party.
+Don’t miss the Hannukah Celebration December 18-24.
 Remember to book your visit ahead of time online.

 Light Show on the Lake, Johnson’s Corner Farm, Medford, NJ